mechmotum/baby-vibration/README.rst

    frame.
 These can be 700 Mb in size.
 NaNs are used to represent mismatches in the sample times.
 3. Extract the trial start/stop times from the CSV files for the session.
+4. Use a period of no motion, "static", in the session to find the direction of gravity in all sensors assuming that one axis of each sensor is aligned with the lateral axis of the vehicle.

 Resources
 =========